 Before any trial is allowed to take place, it must have been approved by an ethics committee, which protects the interests of patients taking part.

 Your doctor or a research nurse will discuss the treatment with you, so that you have full understanding of the trial and what it means to take part.
 You may decide not to take part or to withdraw from a trial at any stage.
-You will then receive the best standard treatment available.
+You will still receive the best standard treatment available.

-Follow-up for Ewing's sarcoma
+Follow-up after Ewing's sarcoma treatment

 Back to top